List of FC Dinamo București players

 Dinamo București is a Romanian professional association football club based in Bucharest, who currently plays in the Liga I. The club's first team has competed in the first tier of Romanian football almost its entire existence (with the exception of the 2022–23 season played in Liga II).
 Since their first match in 1948, many players have made a competitive first-team appearance for the club.

 The following players have made at least 100 appearances (including substitute appearances) for Dinamo in the Romanian leagues.

 Dinamo's record appearance-maker is Cornel Dinu, who made 454 appearances between 1966 and 1983.
 Ionel Dănciulescu has made the second most appearances with 355.

 Notable players

-Cornel Dinu, who won three times the Romanian Footballer of the Year award spent almost his entire career at Dinamo.
+Cornel Dinu, who won the Romanian Footballer of the Year award three times, spent almost his entire career at Dinamo.

-While playing for Dinamo Dudu Georgescu won twice the European Golden Shoe award.
+Dudu Georgescu won the European Golden Shoe award twice while playing for Dinamo.

-Two times Romanian Footballer of the Year Florea Dumitrache scored over 100 goals and won three Liga I titles during his period spent at Dinamo.
+Florea Dumitrache, two-time Romanian Footballer of the Year, scored over 100 goals and won three Liga I titles during his time at Dinamo.